The Significance of Healthy Skin Aging

 Figure 1 - Major changes of aged skin.
 Source (adapted): Harn HI, et al (2021).
 Front.
 Cell Dev.
 Biol.
 9:635340.
 License: CC BY 4.0.

 Our skin has two major layers: an outer layer called the epidermis and an inner layer called the dermis (beneath the dermis there’s the hypodermis or subcutis, which is not part of the skin though it supports skin structure and function).
-One of the major structural age-related changes of the skin is the progressive thinning of the epidermis, a process that accelerates with age.
+One of the major structural age-related changes in the skin is the progressive thinning of the epidermis, a process that accelerates with age.
 Figure 1 shows the much thinner epidermis in aged skin.
 The number of cell layers remains unaltered, but cell numbers decrease and layers become thinner.
 This loss of cells is due to a decreased proliferation and turnover of keratinocytes, the major cells of the epidermis responsible for the production of keratin—the protein that gives the skin its toughness and physical barrier properties.
-Skin thickness decreases, on average, about 6.4% per decade [2–4].
+Skin thickness decreases, on average, by about 6.4% per decade [2–4].

 Skin cells also change as we age.
 Keratinocytes change shape, becoming shorter and rounder, whereas corneocytes (the fully keratinized version of keratinocytes) become larger as a result of decreased epidermal turnover.
 The number of enzymatically active melanocytes (the cells that produce the melanin pigment responsible for skin color) also decreases between 8% to 20% per decade, but some become overactive, creating the uneven pigmentation often observable in older skin.
 The production of sebum (i.e., an oily, waxy secretion) by sebaceous glands also decreases up to 60% [2,3].